StarExtensions/StarExtensions/README.md

 ![bag_crop](https://user-images.githubusercontent.com/80987908/185361129-9883fb92-9597-4ba4-b003-4be3dc4971a3.png)

 <sup>*disclaimer: this is a joke Tiyuri - please don't call Saul*</sup>
-## Installation
-Download the build that appeals to you the most - your build, the build that was meant for you - and extract it to the folder of the same name in the Starbound directory.

-The replacement **SDL2.dll** (mostly) fixes audio being permanently lost when the output device is disconnected, and loads StarExtensions.
-If you appreciate my work, feel free to tip me through the sponsorship link on this page.
 ## Features
 Type `/guide` in-game to learn how to use these.